NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

     &redirect_uri=<redirect_uri>
     &scope=user-read-recently-played
     ```
-  - Running the correctly configured Authorisation URL returns a code in the browser search bar in the format '<redirect_uri>?code=<authorisation-code>'
+  - Running the correctly configured Authorisation URL returns a code in the browser search bar in the format ``` <redirect_uri>?code= <authorisation-code> ``` .

-    used to generate a Token.
+The autorisation code is then used to generate a Token.

+#### Get Data using Access Token
-- Using the requests module in a python development environment I access data, following the details outlined in the [python notebook](#).
+Using the requests module in a python development environment I access data, following the details outlined in the [python notebook](#).

 ### Explore and Transform
-* I explored Spotify data, looking through keys and value structure
+Once I accessed the data, I explored it looking through keys and value structure and transformed it for analysis.

-* Identify and extract relevant data points (timeplayed, track id, track name, track duration, primary artist's name, album id, album name.
+I identified and extracted relevant data points including:
+  - Time played
+  - Track ID
+  - Track name
+  - Track duration
+  - Primary artist's name
+  - Album ID
+  - Album name

-### Load
+### Load into database
+I loaded the transformed data into a cloud-based PostgreSQL database:
-* I connected to the postgresql using the _psycopg2_ package
+* I connected to the postgreSQL instance using the _psycopg2_ package.
-* Using the execute method I run sql queries to create the table with relevant constraints
+* I created tables with appropriate constraints using SQL queries executed through Python.
-* I iterate through the tracks played using a for loop, extracting the relevant data points and inserting them into the table created.
+* I iterated through the track data, extracting the relevant data points and inserting them into the table created.
-* I commit all changes and close the connection.
+* I committed all changes and closed the database connection.

 ## Orchestrate using Apache Airflow
-Finally I turn the repetitive process into a data pipeline I then orchestrate, using airflow, to run every 6 hours.
-*  I define the process in three functions to ensur emodularity; to refresh the access token, call API to get data, and load data into postgreSQL database.
-*  Finally I define the DAG to call the functions on a 6 hour interval and set task dependencies.
+To automate the ETL process, I implemented an Airflow pipeline to run every six hours:
+1. I defined three modular functions for:
+   - Refreshing the access token.
+   - Calling the API to retrieve data.
+   - Loading data into the PostgreSQL database.
+2. I created a Directed Acyclic Graph (DAG) in Airflow to schedule and manage the tasks, ensuring dependencies were set appropriately.

-The entire process is detailed in [this notebook](#)
+The full implementation is detailed in this [dag file](#) .

+### Outcome
 At the end of the implementation I get a store of my Spotify listening history in a cloud based PostgreSQL database, to slice, dice and wrap how ever I want 😁.